Q & A

 Some others ask me to make books from personal archives.
 I love making books.
 Just ask me what you are after.

 Do you post our pictures on Facebook or social medias?

 I will never do such a thing.
 Whether you are a celebrity or not your privacy is golden and safe with me.
 It is against my ethics to put people's privacy at risk.
 The very few images from each assignment I use are "neutral" and are destined to illustrate my blog and show my activity for promotional purposes.
-No social media buttons will see light on this new website.
-If images were to be published nationally on paper or online, I would inform first the persons concerned, ask for permission and let them deal with the publishers directly.
+That applies to my Instagram account too (two.exposures) If images were to be published nationally on paper or online, I would inform first the persons concerned, ask for permission and let them deal with the publishers directly.
 I only wish to have my name 2exposures credited, that's all.